MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: Introduction

-The cryptographic protection of off-chip memory, namely memory encryption and integrity verification, represents an essential technology to enable the hardware-protected secure execution environment.
-The off-chip memory protection also represents the main source of performance overhead in the traditional secure processor designs \cite{xom,aegis,ascend,sgx}.
+A promising approach to providing strong confidentiality and integrity guarantees under untrusted environments is to create a hardware-protected trusted execution environment (TEE), also called an enclave as in Intel SGX \cite{sgx}.
+The cryptographic protection of off-chip memory represents an essential technology to enable the hardware-protected TEE.
+The off-chip memory protection also represents the main source of performance overhead in the traditional secure processor designs.
 For a general-purpose processor, the memory protection schemes need to be able to handle any sequence of memory accesses to arbitrary memory locations, and typically protect memory accesses at a cache-block granularity.
-Each cache block is encrypted before written back to memory, and decrypted on a read.
-To hide decryption latency, the counter-mode encryption is often used, where a \countervalue~(CTR) is encrypted with a block cipher to generate an encryption pad that is XORed with data for encryption.
-In secure processors, the \countervalue~is typically a concatenation of the memory address and a \versionnumber~(\VN) that increments on each write.
-The \versionnumber~for each encrypted block is stored in memory.
-To protect integrity of off-chip memory, either a message authentication code (MAC) or a cryptographic hash needs to be attached to each cache block in memory.
-Moreover, in order to ensure freshness and prevent replay attacks, the integrity verification requires a tree of MACs.
-Unfortunately, the additional \VN~and MAC accesses can lead to non-trivial bandwidth and performance overhead for memory-intensive workloads.
+In secure processors, the counter-mode encryption is used to hide decryption latency, where the \countervalue~is typically a concatenation of the memory address and a \versionnumber~(\VN).
+The \versionnumber~is stored in memory and incremented on each write of an encrypted block.
+To protect integrity of off-chip memory, a message authentication code (MAC) needs to be attached to each cache block in memory.
+Moreover, the integrity verification requires a tree of MACs to prevent replay attacks.
+Unfortunately, the \VN~and MAC accesses can lead to non-trivial performance overhead for memory-intensive workloads.
+In order to extend the TEE to application-specific accelerators, we need a more efficient memory protection scheme that can protect memory-intensive workloads with low overhead.